Skip to content

 A freelance services pricing calculator gives you a consistent starting point.
 It does not replace judgment, but it stops you from pricing from panic.

-Start with the Project Cost Calculator, then refine the number with your market, niche, and value.
+Start with the Freelance Services Pricing Calculator, then refine the number with your market, niche, and value.

 Step 1: Know your minimum rate